HCE-based contactless NFC transactions for apps in the European Economic Area (EEA)

 iOS 17.4 or later includes APIs that support contactless transactions for in-store payments, car keys, closed loop transit, corporate badges, home keys, hotel keys, merchant loyalty/rewards, and event tickets from within compatible iOS apps using host card emulation (HCE).
 Users based in the European Economic Area (EEA) with an iPhone running iOS 17.4 or later can initiate in-person NFC transactions from iOS apps at compatible NFC terminals or mobile devices.

 To support contactless transactions, eligible iOS apps will need an HCE entitlement.
-The entitlement ensures that only authorized app developers who meet certain industry and regulatory requirements, and commit to ongoing security and privacy standards can access these APIs.
+The entitlement ensures that only authorized app developers who commit to comply with certain industry and regulatory requirements, and commit to ongoing security and privacy standards can access these APIs.

 To help protect user privacy and security on iPhone, and to prevent payment transaction tokens and other sensitive personal and financial data from being compromised when using HCE, developers who want to build HCE capabilities into their app using these APIs will need to apply for the HCE Entitlement.